vantage-sh/docs.vantage.sh/docs/kubernetes.md

 Vantage supports breaking down the cost to run a Kubernetes cluster by service.
 This allows teams to easily understand how their shared clusters are being utilized and how to account for cluster costs across teams and applications.

 ## How it works

-Vantage calculates the cost of a running POD by taking the reserved CPU and Memory along with the actually used CPU and Memory and multiplying it by the cost to use a single core and single GB of RAM on a specific type of EC2 Instance.
+Vantage calculates the cost of a running Pod by taking the reserved CPU and Memory along with the actually used CPU and Memory and multiplying it by the cost to use a single core and single GB of RAM on a specific type of EC2 Instance.
+This allows you to see costs by the following dimensions:

+* By Kubernetes Service
+* By Kubernetes Namespace
+* By Kubernetes Label.
+Please note that in order to see costs by label, you will have to inform Vantage of which labels you'd like tracked.

 ## Enabling Kubernetes Costs